IgnacioGB1990/Battleship/README.md

 # How to play

 1. Each player will be assigned a random ship position prior the start of the game.
-The number of ships consist of (in full version, see below warning):
+The number of ships consist of :

 * 4 ships with length of 1
 * 3 ships with length of 2